-EC § 49475 - Concussion and Head Injuries: Each school district that offers an athletic program (apart from athletic activity during the regular school day or as part of a physical education course) must provide each student athlete's parent or guardian with a "concussion and head injury" information sheet.
-The sheet shall be signed and returned by the athlete's parent or guardian before the athlete may participate in practice or competition.
+EC § 49475 - Concussion and Head Injuries: Each school district that offers an athletic program (apart from athletic activity during the regular school day or as part of a physical education course) must provide each student athlete's parent or guardian with a "concussion and head injury" information sheet on a yearly basis.
+The sheet shall be signed and returned by the athlete and the athlete's parent or guardian before the athlete may participate in practice or competition.

 H&SC § 124235: Youth Athletics: Concussion Sudden Cardiac Arrest Prevention Protocols: Each youth sports organization shall follow specified protocols with respect to concussions and other head injuries.
-Any amateur sports competitions, trainings, camps, or clubs in which persons 17 years of age or younger participate must follow concussions and other injury protocols.
+Any amateur sports competitions, trainings, camps, or clubs in which persons 17 years of age or younger participate must follow concussions and other injury injury protocols.